Something on your mind? Hopefully I’ve provided an answer below, but if not feel free to contact me.

 Monthly website maintenance plans are charged in full at the start of service and recur monthly (or annually if desired) until a request for cancellation is submitted.

-All major debit & credit cards and PayPal are accepted.
-Depending on which method you choose, payments are securely processed via Stripe or PayPal.
+Cash and checks (including eChecks) are NOT accepted.
+Depending on which method you choose, payments are securely processed via Stripe, PayPal or Transferwise.

 This depends on your situation.